Key Small Business Success Factors

 Could such a high small business mortality rate be due to the ease of getting a business started vs. the ease of making a business successful?
 What we do know is that the largest factor involved in long-term success is not required at startup and that the individual and financial capital requirements will always be a concern.

-4 thoughts on “Key Small Business Success Factors”
+5 responses to “Key Small Business Success Factors”

-4. Fantastic site.
+Fantastic site.
 A lot of helpful info here.
 I am sending it

 to some buddies ans additionally sharing in delicious.